 For the past 30 years, Jayne Design Studio has designed rooms that reflect a strong connection to history and place.
-He draws upon their past for inspiration, seeking details that will deepen and enhance their decoration.
+Drawing upon their past for inspiration and seeking details that will deepen and enhance their decoration.
 Whether the site is a SoHo loft in a late-19th-century industrial building or a historic Federal house built by a New England whaling merchant, the settings become part of the narrative, their history providing the impetus for the design.

 While this is the cornerstone of his philosophy, it is filtered through a clear-eyed view of present-day expectations: “I like old things, but I want them to look fresh – and that often comes from looking again at the old source and rethinking it in color, shape, and juxtaposition.”
 In practice, this means translating engaging ideas into tailored, comfortable houses or apartments that suit the current needs of the client, whether they be young families or advanced collectors.
 Hence, the credo of the Jayne Design Studio–Decoration: Ancient and Modern.

 Jayne Design Studio has been featured on Architectural Digest’s current AD100 list of leading American decorators and architects and Elle Decor’s A-List of top American decorators.
 In 2013, Thomas Jayne received the Institute of Classical Architecture and Art’s Arthur Ross Award for Interior Decoration, the first interior designer to be honored in this category by the ICAA; in 2014, he received the ICAA’s Stanford White Award for his interior decoration of Drumlin Hall in Dutchess County, New York and again in 2016 for the historical preservation of the interiors of Crichel House in Dorset, England.